atmel9077/RC522-Unleashed/README.md

 ## Communication parameters

 - Reader to card
-  -Only HIGH data rate is supported (26.27kbps, 1 out of 4 coding)
+  - Only HIGH data rate is supported (26.27kbps, 1 out of 4 coding)
-  -Only 100% modulation index is supported (had no luck with 10%)
+  - Only 100% modulation index is supported (had no luck with 10%)
 - Card to reader
-  -Only HIGH data rate is supported (26.67kbps)
+  - Only HIGH data rate is supported (26.67kbps)
-  -Only signle subcarrier is supported
+  - Only signle subcarrier is supported
 - Transceive length : The recommended 1280-byte DSP buffer allows to ttransmit/receive 17 bytes (enough for an INVENTORY cmd)

 ## Supported commands